 Oceana capsule collection: Miguelina’s Tulum travels inspired her to create a collection benefitting Oceana, the world’s top organization dedicated to protecting the oceans.
 The campaign was shot on Oahu by renowned underwater photographer Jeff Hornbaker and launched on Net-A-Porter in 2015.
 The collection featured Miguelina's signature lace cover-ups and shorts.
 Ten percent of proceeds went to Oceana.

 The Busatti family has been weaving traditional linen, cotton, and hemp textiles in the medieval village of Anghiari since 1842.
-Miguelina has chosen their classic pink- and green-striped textiles for seven pieces in her Summer 2021 Collection.
+Miguelina has chosen their classic striped textiles to feature throughout her new collections.
 In sync with the Miguelina Global ethos, family-run Busatti uses only organic cotton the mill is powered by solar energy.